Mayalinux/vector/README.md

 system.
 Each script contains a header which explains how to run it and what it does.

+## Configuring common options
+To configure common build options, such as CFLAGS and LDFLAGS, create in the root directory a file named *settings.conf.sh* and put there the settings you need.
+The settings file is a bash file so you can also run commands within it and is sourced after the buildfile, only if building.
+Refer to the *settings.conf.sh-example* file to see a very basic example of settings file (which is the one I use).

 ## Building a single package
 The *scripts/builder* tool builds a single package and its dependencies.
 Each package contains a **build file** in the *builds/* directory which is used